Robert-Clark-1990/MS4_RCD/README.md

 **Bag**

-- views.py
+- `views.py`

    E501	1	80	line too long (87 > 79 characters)

+   To fix: broke down import line to fit under 79 characters

 **Checkout**

-- webhook_handler.py
+- `webhook_handler.py`

    E131	113	25	continuation line unaligned for hanging indent
    E131	151	21	continuation line unaligned for hanging indent

-These issues did not appear as errors on the actual file, and when fixed to match the PEP8online requirements, they came up as errors on the file, so they have been left as they are on here.
+   To fix: These issues did not appear as errors on the actual file, and when fixed to match the PEP8online requirements, they came up as errors on the file, so they have been left as they are on here.

-- webhooks.py
+- `webhooks.py`

    E501	43	80	line too long (86 > 79 characters)

+   To fix: broke down import line to fit under 79 characters

 **Contact**